jaeksoft/opensearchserver/src/doc/en/documentation/faq%7Cfrequently_asked_questions%7C9/crawling/how_to_use_selenium_to_crawl_websites.md

 * Extract data using an XPATH query, a CSS selector, or the ID of the web element,
 * Insert documents in an index.

-A set of REST APIs has been created to manage the scripts.
-Each script can be executed/stored/updated/deleted by calling it by its name.
+A set of REST APIs was created to manage the scripts.
+Each script can be executed/stored/updated/deleted by calling its name.

-This new feature is particularly useful when crawling websites protected by a login/password form, websites making heavy use of Javascript to display content -- or when the values that need to be indexed can only be defined by precise CSS or XPATH selectors.
+This new feature is particularly useful when crawling websites protected by a login/password form, websites making heavy use of Javascript to display content -- or when the values to be indexed can only be defined by precise CSS or XPATH selectors.